Learning how to run applications automatically on boot is a very important aspect in a large number of Raspberry Pi projects.

 /usr/bin/python3 /home/pi/miscripts/miscript.py &

-Finally, we reboot our Raspberry Pi to check that the command runs correctly using the command:
+Finally, we reboot our Raspberry Pi to verify that the command runs correctly using the command:

 sudo reboot

-is the init and service management system used in Raspberry Pi OS.
-It provides a more modern and flexible method to run applications at boot.
+systemd is the system startup and service manager used in Raspberry Pi OS.
+It provides a more modern and flexible method for running applications on boot.

 Inside the file, we enter the following configuration: